 Environmental Impact Significance Before Mitigation Proposed Mitigation Measures Significance After Mitigation Biological Resources Impact 3.5-1: Potential impacts on special-status species Potentially Significant BIO-1 Worker Environmental Awareness Program.
 Prior to project construction, a Worker Environmental Awareness Program shall be developed and implemented by a qualified biologist and shall be available in both English and Spanish.
+Qualified biologist resumes shall be provided to the County for review and approval prior to the start of construction.
 Handouts summarizing potential impacts on special-status biological resources and the potential penalties for impacts on these resources shall be provided to all construction personnel.
-At a minimum, the education program shall include the following: Less than Significant the purpose for resource protection; a description of special-status species including representative photographs and general ecology; occurrences of USACE, RWQCB, and CDFW regulated features in the project area; regulatory framework for biological resource protection and consequences if violated sensitivity of the species to human activities; avoidance and minimization measures designed to reduce the impacts on special-status biological resources environmentally responsible construction practices; reporting requirements; the protocol to resolve conflicts that may arise at any time during the construction process; and workers sign acknowledgement form indicating that the Environmental Awareness Training and Education Program that has been completed, which shall be kept on record.
-BIO-2 Preconstruction Nesting Bird Survey: If construction or other project activities are scheduled to occur during the bird breeding season (typically February 1 through August 31 for raptors and
+At a minimum, the education program shall include the following: the purpose for resource protection; a description of special-status species including representative photographs and general ecology; occurrences of USACE, RWQCB, and CDFW regulated features in the project area; regulatory framework for biological resources protection and consequences if violated sensitivity of the species to human activities; avoidance and minimization measures designed to reduce the impacts on special-status biological resources; reporting requirements; the protocol to resolve conflicts that may arise at any time during the construction process; and workers sign acknowledgement form indicating that the Environmental Awareness Training and Education Program that has been completed, which shall be kept on record.
+Less than Significant